Skip to content

 Yes, you can refuse a Baker Act in Florida as long as the criteria for an involuntary examination are not met.

-No, the maximum length of time that someone can be involuntarily examined or treated under the Baker Act is 72 hours.
-After this period has expired, there must be proof from law enforcement officers or mental health professionals in order for the hold to
+No, not legally at least.
+The maximum length of time that someone can be involuntarily examined or treated under the Baker Act is 72 hours.
+Before this period has expired, one of the following actions must be taken:

 Anyone can initiate a Baker Act in Florida as long as they meet certain criteria, including law enforcement officers, mental health professionals, social workers, or any other professional who is authorized to do so.